freenandes/topo-da-mente/content/index.md

 ---
 Welcome to this website!

 My name is Pedro.
-I'm Portuguese, and I live in Lisbon, Portugal, with my wife and daughter.
+I'm Portuguese and live in Lisbon, Portugal, with my wife and daughter.
 I work as a product designer, and I categorize myself as a creative person.
 I love arts, experimenting with expressing inner feelings, experiences, stories, beliefs and passing useful messages.

 Here in this digital garden, I mostly write for myself, exercise cognition, and take notes that may come in handy to generate new ideas.
 They're for anyone, including me, to pick up, digest, and create.